abnercalapiz/LLMReady/readme.md

 📖 **[View the complete MCP Setup Guide](docs/MCP-SETUP-GUIDE.md)** for step-by-step instructions, including single site and multi-site configurations.

+Example configurations are available in the [examples/mcp-configs](examples/mcp-configs/) folder.

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/llmr` directory, or install the plugin through the WordPress plugins screen directly